HOLLINS IS JUST THE RIGHT SIZE.

 Fiske Guide to Colleges.
 Year after year (including the most recent one), Hollins makes the list of America's best liberal arts colleges.

 HOLLINS GIVES YOU PLENTY TO DO.

-With over 46 student clubs, organizations, and honor societies, plus an abundance of
+With some 30 clubs, organizations, and honor societies, plus an abundance of

 exceptional art, film, music, theatre, speakers, sports, and outdoor activities, you're going to need a bigger calendar to fit everything in.

 HOLLINS STUDENTS LEARN OUTSIDE HOLLINS.

 By graduation, more than 40 percent of all students at Hollins have studied abroad, two-thirds have found internships, and all have great experiences to share with family and friends—and prospective employers, too.

 Every January, Hollins students study a single subject through independent research, an internship, or another immersive experience.
 It's called J-Term, and it's simply the best way to go all in and explore a potential career or particular passion.